Jerome-LMA/oscar/README.md

 Logbook for tips and tricks: https://logbooks.ifosim.org/oscar/

-## Try the latest version of OSCAR with Matlab Online
+## Try the latest version of OSCAR with Matlab Online (free and no installation required)

 Just click on the following button and run OSCAR and its examples in your web browser without any installation:

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=Jerome-LMA/oscar)

-(you have first to  be registered to Mathworks and own a valid license, see [here](https://www.mathworks.com/products/matlab-online.html))
+(you have first to  be registered to Mathworks, see [here](https://www.mathworks.com/products/matlab-online/matlab-online-versions.html))